skdelphix/maskdocs/docs/Connecting_Data_to_Masking_Service/Managing_File_Formats.md

 Then input this file as the file format.
 The name of the text file will be the name of the file format.

+!!! note "NOTE - Column length Mismatch between Fixed File and File Format"
+    For Fixed Files, caution should be taken to ensure that the column length is in accordance with the File Format definition.
+Failure to do so will result in masking a column with the incorrect offset, which would have the unintended consequence of not masking what was intended.

+!!! note "NOTE - Multi-byte Characters"
+    For Fixed Files, column length is determined by the number of characters rather than the number of bytes.

 ## To Create a New File Format

 To create a format manually, you can just click the create format button and give the format a name.
 We will input the details of the format a little later in this document.